Emilie2393/Projet_4_ChessTournament/README.md

 1- Check details about all players by alphabetical order of their first name 2- Check details about tournament
 3- Once you found the tournament of your choice, check details about their rounds or their players

+## Important to play --
+1- You will see this "!--" if you forget to do something : associate message will guide you 2- After each round, tournament players will be sorted by highest score.
+They will be associated for next match if they never played together before.
+3- Round number is automatically set to 4